evans-studio/detailor/detailor-app/PROGRESS_UI_BACKEND_FIX.md

 - [x] Return relationship‑enriched responses (names, not IDs) where the UI displays relations.
 - [x] Realtime subscriptions invalidate caches so multiple users see updates quickly.
 - [ ] Loading and error states on all key lists/forms.
+- [x] Loading and error states on all key lists/forms.
 - [ ] Verification testing protocol executed for each view.

 ### Cross‑cutting standards (apply everywhere)